-(a)(1) The employer/insurer have a duty to provide all reasonable and necessary medical treatment in a timely manner and to give appropriate assistance in contacting medical providers when necessary.
-The employee has a continuing obligation to cooperate with medical providers in the course of their treatment for work related injuries.
+(a)(1) The employer/insurer have a duty to provide all reasonable and necessary medical treatment in a timely manner and to give appropriate assistance

-(2) Payment of compensation for costs by the employer or its insurer directly to the providers of medical, surgical and hospital care and other treatment, items, or services on behalf of the employee or directly to the employee shall satisfy employer's obligation to furnish the employee compensation for costs of such medical, surgical, hospital care and other treatment, items and services provided for by O.C.G.A. § 34-9-200(a).

-(b)(1) Changes in treatment.
+- (2) Payment of compensation for costs by the employer or its insurer directly to the providers of medical, surgical and hospital care and other treatment, items, or services on behalf of the employee or directly to the employee shall satisfy employer's obligation to furnish the employee compensation for costs of such medical, surgical, hospital care and other treatment, items and services provided for by O.C.G.A. § 34-9-200(a). - (b)(1) Changes in treatment.
 Except as provided in subsection (b) of O.C.G.A. §34-9-201, changes of physician or treatment are made only by agreement of the parties or by order of the Board.
 If there has been no hearing requested, a party requesting a change shall make a good faith effort to reach agreement on the change before requesting an order from the Board.